-An office/branch outside India of the foreign company shall be deemed to be the resultant company's office outside India for in accordance with the Foreign Exchange Management.
+An office/branch outside India of the foreign company shall be deemed to be the resultant company's office outside India for in accordance with the Foreign Exchange Management (Foreign Currency Accounts by a person resident in India) Regulations, 2015.
 In case of transfer of securities both Buyer as well as Target can use the service of a Tripartite whose job is to have Securities in the Books and doing all back-office operations (including valuation of the Securities).